mcdonc/.nixconfig/videos/musnix2/script.rst

 `Nix derivation to compile it from source
 <https://github.com/mcdonc/.nixconfig/blob/master/pkgs/xruncounter.nix>`_.

-I've disused ``musnix.realtime.enable`` because not all software that works on non-realtime kernels will work on realtime kernels, and I use the same system for general purpose tasks.
+In my first video in this series, I used a realtime kernel.
+But since then I've disused ``musnix.realtime.enable`` because not all software that works on non-realtime kernels will work on realtime kernels, and I use the same system for general purpose tasks.
 But I have set up ``musnix.rtcirq``, which I've